vm6502q/qrack.github.io/docs/performance.rst

 Method
 ******

-100 timed trials of each method were run for each qubit count between 3 and 28 qubits.
+100 timed trials of single and parallel gates were run for each qubit count between 3 and 28 qubits.
 CPU and GPU benchmarks were run on two respective systems that could represent realistic use cases for each engine type.
 An AWS p3.2xlarge running Ubuntu Server 18.04LTS was used for GPU benchmarks.
 An Alienware 17 R5 with an Intel(R) Core(TM) i7-8750H running Ubuntu 18.04LTS was used for CPU benchmarks.
 The average and quartile boundary values of each set of 100 were recorded and graphed.
 Grover's search to invert a black box subroutine, or "oracle," was similarly implemented for trials between 3 and 18 qubits.
 Grover's algorithm was iterated an optimal number of times, vs. qubit count, to maximize probability on a half cycle of the algorithm's period, being :math:`floor\left[\frac{\pi}{4asin\left(1/\sqrt{2^N}\right)}\right]` iterations for :math:`N` qubits.
+A quantum fourier transform was run for 100 trials between 3 and 26 qubits on the GPU engine types.

 Heap profiling was carried out with Valgrind Massif.
 Heap sampling was limited but ultimately sufficient to show statistical confidence.